xbeat/Machine-Learning/README.md

 In-context learning (ICL) is a crucial aspect of Large Language Models (LLMs).
 This presentation explores the differences between many-shot and few-shot ICL, focusing on their implementation and practical applications using Python.

+## Impact of Format Restrictions on LLM Performance

+Format Restrictions in LLMs

+Format restrictions in Large Language Models (LLMs) refer to constraints placed on the input or output of these models.
+These constraints can significantly impact the performance and capabilities of LLMs.

 ## Fine-Tuning MISTRAL AI Model with Python

 Fine-Tuning MISTRAL AI Model